TheKrystalShip/KGSM/docs/managing_game_servers.md

 # Managing Game Servers

-This document explains how to manage a game server post-installation using KGSM.
+This document explains the day-to-day operations of managing game server instances after they've been created.
+For information about what instances are and how they're created, see [Instances 101](instances.md).

 > [!NOTE]
-> `<instance>` represents the generated name of an instance configuration file post-installation.
+> Throughout this document, `<instance>` refers to the name of your game server instance as shown when running `./kgsm.sh --instances`.

 ---